sabinabialic/HiitMe-Interval-Timer/README.md

 ## [App Demo](https://youtu.be/MMAfnOEFn6I)
 - Shows user selections for all the duration pickers
 - Runs through a workout staying on the screen
-- The second run through sows that the timer still works in the background, pausing and unpausing a workout, and getting notifications even when the phone is locked
+- The second run through shows that the timer still works in the background, pausing and unpausing a workout, and getting notifications even when the phone is locked

 ## App Screenshots
 <p align="center" float="left">